 Below are basic guidelines for those wishing to earn their counseling certification in Kansas.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Kansas counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Kansas counseling licensure process.
 However, it is wise to contact the Kansas Behavioral Sciences Regulatory Board at (785) 296-3240 to make sure you are on the right track.

 I'm a High School Graduate

-As a high school graduate looking in to the process of Kansas counseling licensure, you are ahead of the pack.
+As a high school graduate looking in to the process of Kansas counseling licensure, chances are good that you are ahead of the pack.

 The first step you should be taking right now is to learn how you can enroll in an Associate degree program or Bachelor degree program.
-In the meantime, you will have ample opportunity to learn more about career opportunities in counseling and psychology fields across the state of Kansas.
+In the meantime, there's ample opportunity to learn more about career opportunities in counseling and psychology fields across the state of Kansas.